Brownster/id3-tagger/USAGE.md

 DRY RUN MODE - No files will be modified
 --------------------------------------------------
 Would add genre to: song1.mp3 (genre: Rock)
+No changes for: song2.mp3 (already has genre)
-Would add year to: song2.mp3 (year: 2019)
+Would add genre to: song3.mp3 (genre: Pop)
-Would add genre, year to: song3.mp3 (genre: Pop) (year: 2020) No changes for: song4.mp3 (already has all tags)
+No changes for: song4.mp3 (already has all tags)
 ```